jlian/jlian.co/content/post/hdmi-cec.md

 ## Where this leaves my setup

 Apple TV keeps doing its thing.
-PS5 or Switch now wake the TV, the helper nudges the Denon within half a second, and audio stays glued to the receiver.
+PS5, Xbox, or Switch now wake the TV, the Pi nudges the Denon within half a second, and audio stays glued to the receiver.
 Latency is low enough that it feels native.
 The Pi sits in the closet pretending to be a slightly overqualified remote.

 ![Picture of my TV and cat being comfortable](/images/posts/hdmi-cec/tv-and-cat.jpg)

+There are still a couple of rough edges I haven’t tackled yet:

+- **When a console goes to sleep, the TV sometimes “helpfully” switches to its antenna input.** I don’t even have an antenna plugged in, so the net effect is a confusing “no signal” screen instead of falling back to Apple TV or a known-good input.
+That’s technically “correct” from the TV’s point of view (its own tuner is always a valid source), but wrong for how this setup is actually used.

+- **My sunset TV automation can land on a dead input.** I have a HomeKit automation that turns the TV on around sunset.
+Most of the time that means Apple TV wakes up with a nice aerial screensaver.
+But if the last input before power-off was a console, the TV wakes to that HDMI port and just shows “no signal”, which confuses other people in the house.

+Both problems feel like they should be fixable with the same tooling.
+A future version of the Python helper could watch for “TV just powered on” and then:

+1. Wait briefly to see if the TV declares itself Active Source (to avoid breaking internal apps like Netflix).
+2. If nothing claims Active Source within a short timeout, explicitly switch over to Apple TV and wake it.

+That would turn the Pi into a more general “HDMI shepherd”: not just keeping ARC pinned to the receiver when something is playing, but also steering the system back to a sane default when nothing is.

 There’s probably a small cottage industry of “two-page CEC scripts” waiting to be written.
 If you adapt this trick for some other HDMI-CEC horror story, send me the packet traces—I’m collecting folklore.